It’s Not Just About Assisting With A Bill, But Making Sure

 Because of our expertise in consumer energy issues, we lead the state in pursuing affordable energy policies with the Colorado Public Utilities Commission, the Colorado General Assembly, and gas and electric distribution companies.
 We have helped pass legislation to raise millions of dollars for energy assistance and energy efficiency and our advocacy work provides low-income households access to previously unattainable benefits.

 Advocacy With A Focus On Low-Income Energy Consumers

-We do not take a position regarding a specific energy source or fuel.
 We consistently monitor energy policy and programs and their impact on the limited-income consumers we represent.
 Our mission is to ensure that all low-income Coloradans can meet their home energy needs.
 We actively intervene in utility rate cases and rulemaking at the Colorado Public Utility Commission to ensure that limited-income consumers have a voice in these proceedings, and that cost consideration and the distribution of those costs among various customer classes are considered.

 We leverage public and private funds to support programs that increase the energy efficiency, health, and safety of our clients’ homes and reduce their energy costs.
 We also analyze what the changing energy generation mix and energy price volatility mean for low-income consumers and how we can mitigate negative consequences for these vulnerable customers.

 The development of distributed energy resources like solar photovoltaic, demand response, and energy storage is changing the traditional electric industry business model and we are committed to protecting the needs of low-income consumers through this transition.
 EOC works with more than 65 energy providers in the state, including rural electric cooperatives, municipal utilities, and regulated utilities such as Xcel Energy, Atmos Energy, Colorado Natural Gas, and Black Hills Energy.